 Historians believe the Pilgrims served Sautathig at the first Thanksgiving meal.
 In a letter, one Plimoth Plantation colonist described how to prepare Sauthauthig

 ...this is to be boyled or stued with a gentle fire, till it be tender, of a fitt consistence, as of Rice so boyled, into which Milke, or butter be put either with sugar or without it, it is a food very pleasant.

 Wild blueberries are unique to eastern Maine, with its rocky acidic soil and cold climate.
 Wild blueberry fields earned the name 'barrens' because they grow ‘nothing other than blueberries, sweet fern, scrub birch, and willows.’

 The wild blueberry is smaller and sweeter than its cousin, the high-bush blueberry.
-A Mainer calls high-bush blueberries 'just wrong.'
+Mainers have no truck with high-bush blueberries, viewing them as 'just wrong.'